Armageddon Empires: Tip of the Spear

 On May 30, 2008, a post on the Cryptic Comet blog announced that development of a second free expansion pack for Armageddon Empires had begun.
 The expansion makes improvements to infantry units by giving them new abilities, adds new upgrades available only to infantry, and implements an optional feature that makes moving non-infantry armies around the map more costly.
 The planned release date for the expansion was July 17, 2008, which was the first anniversary of Armageddon Empires release.

 On July 8, 2008, Tip of the Spear was released in a beta form on the Cryptic Comet blog, and was quickly patched the day after.
 The official release of the expansion was made on July 21, 2008.

+Reception

-ReceptionArmageddon Empires received positive reviews overall.
+Armageddon Empires received positive reviews overall.
 The game received positive marks for its deep strategy gameplay and return to genre roots.
 Negative criticisms focused on the bare-bones user interface.
 Pelit called Armageddon Empires "A very entertaining turn-based post-apocalyptic strategy game with a lot of tools of war.
 A gem marred only by clunky UI."
 PC Format said it is "A strategy triumph and a real must-play.

 Games for Windows magazine praised the game's blend of collectible card game and board game, while noting that the game lacks a multiplayer mode.